hdfiresky/Dramaverse/backend.md

     -   Serves the entire drama library from a database.
     -   Handles user registration and login.
     -   Provides authenticated endpoints for users to manage their favorites, drama statuses, and episode reviews.
+    -   Includes logic for **conflict resolution** to support multi-device, offline-first usage.

 ## 2. Initial Setup